fxpio/fxp-security-bundle/Resources/doc/index.md

 1. Download and install FOS UserBundle
 2. Download the bundle using composer
 3. Enable the bundle
+4. Update your user model
-4. Configure your application's config.yml
+5. Configure your application's config.yml
-5. Configure and initialize the Symfony ACL
+6. Configure and initialize the Symfony ACL

 ### Step 1: Download and install FOS UserBundle